-PSY 210 Research Methods I: Design and Data Collection
+PSY 210 Research Methods I: Design and Data Collection 3

 This first course in a two-course sequence presents the basic principles of qualitative and quantitative research methods, including experimental studies, focus groups, interviews, and surveys.
 It addresses study design, implementation, interpretation, and presentation.
 Students design original research, and seek approval through the Institutional Review Board.
 The assumption is that data will be collected in the subsequent class.
-Prerequisite: PSY 101; Psychology major/minor.
+Prerequisite: A grade of C- or higher in PSY 101; Psychology major/minor.

-PSY 211 Research Methods II: Analysis, Synthesis and Dissemination
+PSY 211 Research Methods II: Synthesis and Dissemination 3 Semester Hours